daormar/debasher/doc/design_doc_resident.md

 ## Recovery: startup and replay

-A relaunched node's startup (`run()`, see "`FBPProcess` class") opens its FIFOs, restores the latest checkpoint if there is one, calls `restore_node_state()` and `initialize_runtime()`, opens the input log and replays it, then starts its threads.
+A relaunched node's startup (`run()`, see "Startup sequence: `run()`") opens its FIFOs, restores the latest checkpoint if there is one, calls `restore_node_state()` and `initialize_runtime()`, opens the input log and replays it, then starts its threads.
 Opening the log recovers what earlier incarnations left: `next_pos` is `max(last complete record, capture_pos) + 1`, found by reading only the last segment that has a complete record; a segment with no complete record (only a torn fragment) is deleted at startup, since the next record would reuse its position and collide with its name.

 Replay re-executes `process_data()` on every `DATA` record with a position above `capture_pos`, in log order (all of them when there is no checkpoint,